lukasmartinelli-alt/opencodereview/README.md

 community organizes itself.
 People who submit a project for a review should be willing to review projects themselves.

+The platform is not meant for finding reviewers for a pull request.

 ## Use Cases

 - Joe is a Pythonista but is creating a cool new project in Go